rackerlabs/technical-blog/CONTRIBUTING.md

 - SDK
 - Security

-If you'd like to use a category that is not in the list, please ask about it in the #docs Slack channel.
+If you'd like to use a category that is not in the list, please send an email to infodev@rackspace.com.
 To avoid being flooded with categories, which might apply to only one or two blogs, we have automated throttling.
 However, notify us so that we can discuss your ideas for a new category.